Industries/Construction

 Superintendents estimate percent completion by inspecting the job site.
 Two people assessing the same scope often give different numbers.
 No one is lying; they just have different information.

-59% of construction professionals spend 11 or more hours per week just chasing information.
-95% of data captured in construction goes unused.
-You’re paying people to know things, then paying other people to call them and write it down again.
+According to an Autodesk and Deloitte study, construction managers spend about 11.5 hours each week just researching and analyzing data.
+FMI research also found that 95% of all data captured in the construction industry goes unused.
+You’re paying people to know things, then paying others to call them and write it down again.

 What's Different Now